ElanHasson/throw.nullreference.io/content/posts/WebScheduler-Part-2-Doing-The-Design/index.md

 The `ScheduledTaskGrain` is the workhorse of the Scheduler.
 It is responsible for managing the state of the `ScheduledTaskGrain` and for triggering the executing of the scheduled task per the desired schedule..

 The grain acts as a CRUD interface for the `ScheduledTaskMetadata` state.
-The `ScheduledTaskMetadata', as the name implies, holds all of the information required to schedule and execute the task.
+The `ScheduledTaskMetadata`, as the name implies, holds all of the information required to schedule and execute the task.

 #### Scheduling the Task